sharetribe/flex-docs/src/docs/concepts-messages/email-notifications/index.md

 published: true
 ---

-Sharetribe Flex sends email notifications to users when specific events occur in your marketplace.
-There are two categories of email notifications in Flex: built-in email notifications, which relate to user account management, and transaction process emails, which get triggered at specific stages of transactions.
+Sharetribe sends email notifications to users when specific events occur in your marketplace.
+There are two categories of email notifications in
+Sharetribe: built-in email notifications, which relate to user account management, and transaction process emails, which get triggered at specific stages of transactions.
 For instance, an built-in email notification gets sent when a user changes their email or password or when they need to verify a new email address.
 A transaction process email can inform the user of a successful payment or a new booking request.